-Jenn is committed to honouring and serving the needs of our veterans and is currently serving as the Secretary of the Royal Canadian Legion Branch 56 Pleasantville.
+Jenn is committed to promoting service remembrance and honouring and serving the needs of our veterans.
+Jenn is currently serving as the Secretary of the Royal Canadian Legion Branch 56 Pleasantville.

-Recently, Jenn was the lead organizer of Operation Roll Call and the Night At The USO, events that honoured remaining World War Two veterans in our province.
+Recently, Jenn was the lead organizer of Operation Roll Call and the Night At The USO, large-scale community events that honoured remaining World War Two veterans in our province.

 Jenn is a founding member of online parent groups for Bishop Field Elementary, Brother Rice Junior High and Holy Heart of Mary High Schools; she also founded the province’s Bariatric Surgery Patient Support Group in 2011.

 During Snowmaggedon 2020, Jenn organized a neighbour shoveling team to dig out fire hydrants and neighbours in need.
 She went on to recruit over 400 of her Glenvilla Court neighbours to connect online via NextDoor for the ongoing support and benefit of their area and each other, which continues to be especially valuable during the COVID-19 pandemic.